rmpayaby/FYS-STK4155_project3/README.md

 the <strong>test_runs</strong> folder.
 We recommend using one of Sklearns toy data set to test the code such as load_diabetes or other regression-related data sets.
 Simply replace X, and y-values in the code.

-If there are any questions or any more information is needed regarding the original data sets and its features, don't hesitate to send an e-mail to rmbp@multiconsult.no.
+If there are any questions or more information is needed regarding the original data sets and its features, don't hesitate to send an e-mail to rmbp@multiconsult.no.

 Rhere might be a possibility to upload parts of the data sets under certain circumstances.